SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 In this section, you will edit the Object Page with the SAP Fiori Tools page editor and add a custom action **Location** using the **Flexible Programming Model**.
 This custom action is to showcase the  location of the customer in a dialog using the [GeoMap](https://sapui5.hana.ondemand.com/#/api/sap.ui.vbm.GeoMap) control.

+Before you start with the next steps, please ensure the [prerequisites](./prerequisites.md) are completed.

 ## Edit the Object Page

 1. In the **Application Info - incidents** tab, click the **Open Page Map** tile.